Flexible table lookups

 =XLOOKUP(G2,C:C,D:D,"Not found")Matches the customer ID in G2 against C:C and returns the corresponding tier from D:D.

-Prompt: Return not found if the product code does not exist
+Prompt: Return a clear message if the product code does not exist

 Example formula